Noisy or painful breathing.

 Lower the person to the floor and open the airway.

 30 compressions for every 2 breaths.

 30 compressions for every 1 breath.

-After every minute, then every other minute thereafter.
+After the first minute, then every other minute thereafter.

-CPR should not be interrupted or stopped until and AED is ready to use, another trained responder takes over for you, or you see obvious signs of life.
+CPR should not be interrupted or stopped until an AED is ready to use, another trained responder takes over or you see an obvious sign of life.

-After every minute (or after 4 cycles of compressions and breaths).
+After every minute (or after every 4 cycles of compressions and breaths).

-After the first minute, then not again until EMS arrives.
+After the first minute, then not again until EMS personnel arrive.

 CPR prevents heart attacks.